ART BLOG /

 - Oil Paintings take Ages to Dry

-I do love the mess :) I started doing this thing though, where instead of washing the brush, I would just wipe the brush on my hand before changing colours … as you can see in the image below, on day 9 my hand got covered in paint :) I didn’t know till the end, as I was kind of wiping it without looking lol
+I do love the mess :) I started doing this ting though, where instead of washing the brush, I would just wipe the brush on my hand before changing colours … as you can see in the image above, on day 9 my hand got covered in paint :) I didn’t know till the end because I was kind of wiping the brush all over my hand without looking lol

 Storage is a bit nuts too, oil paintings take ages to dry.
 I have paintings drying all over the place, resting on top of my photo frames, on top of my drawing board … any flat surface I can find, there is a painting on it drying :)